The BMDV project KIMoNo: How can artificial intelligence improve our mobility?

 Those involved in the joint project include, from the University of Passau, the Chair of Data Science under the leadership of Professor Michael Granitzer, the Centre of Market Research under the leadership of Dr. Stefan Mang, and the Institute FORWISS under the leadership of Professor Tomas Sauer.
 Prof. Sauer will be coordinating the project together with Professor Harald Kosch, Vice-President of the University of Passau for Academic Infrastructure and IT.
 The cooperation partner is the Fraunhofer Development Centre for X-Ray Technology (EZRT), a department of the Institute for Integrated Circuits (IIS) with facilities in Fürth, Würzburg, Deggendorf and Passau.
 The project team will be cooperating with the Application Centre CT in Measurement Technology (CTMT) at the Deggendorf Institute of Technology (DIT).

-An important milestone in the project is the event 'Window on the Region' at the end of October 2020, which the University of Passau will be hosting at the same time as the informal conference of the EU ministers of transport in Bad Griesbach and Passau.
-There, the research team will present the first interim results of their research to the participants from all over Europe.
+An important milestone in the project was the event 'Window on the Region' at the end of October 2020, which the University of Passau hosted at the same time as the informal conference of the EU ministers of transport in Bad Griesbach and Passau.
+There, the research team presented the first interim results of their research to the participants from all over Europe (report on the event).

 In German the term for artificial intelligence is künstliche Intelligenz, abbreviated to KI, which explains the name of the project: 'KI-basierte, typübergreifende Mobilitätsoptimierung in non-urbanen Regionen'.